SAMAD101/learning-rust-mono-repo/README.md

-# Rusty stuff
-A mono repo for rusty stuff.
+A repo for my Rust learning.

 following **The Book**